JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 @profile  poor_sum(x)
 ProfileSVG.save("/tmp/profile4.svg")
 ```
-THe profiler does not show any red, which means that according to the profilerthe code is type stable (and so does the `@code_typed poor_sum(x)` does not show anything bad.)
+The profiler (output [here](profile4.svg)) does not show any red, which means that according to the profilerthe code is type stable (and so does the `@code_typed poor_sum(x)` does not show anything bad.)
 Yet, we can see that the fourth line of the `poor_sum` function takes unusually long (there is a white area above, which means that the time spend in childs of that line (iteration and sum) does the sum to the time spent in the line, which is fishy).

 A close lookup on the code reveals that `s` is initialized as `Int64`, because `typeof(0)` is `Int64`.
 But then in the loop, we add to `s` a `Float64` because `x` is `Vector{Float64}`, which means during the execution, the type `s` changes the type.